ssr-1998/Obsidian-Data_Science-Notes/Deep_Learning/Deep Learning.md

 - Let's say that the Output Image Matrix of Previous Convolution Operation is of 3x3 Size & we want to apply a Max Pooling of 2x2 Size on top of it.

-- So, similar to the Convolution Operation, from Top Right of the Output Image Matrix a 2x2 Size Matrix Values will be selected & checked which one is the Max out of all of them.
+- So, similar to the Convolution Operation, from Top Left of the Output Image Matrix a 2x2 Size Matrix Values will be selected & checked which one is the Max out of all of them.
 The Max value will be the 1st Value of the Max Pooling Matrix.

 - Here in Max Pooling, we generally use (Stride = 2) & such that using the Max Pooling we get the most important feature from the Output Image Matrix from the Previous Convolution Operation.